 - Canadian electrical/low-voltage contractors working in plenums, shafts and risers.

-Why cable gauge matters for PoE: a simple explanation
+Why does cable gauge matter for PoE?

 Thicker copper (lower AWG number) has lower resistance.
 Lower resistance means: